jessebmiller/treacherous-winds/src/allignment.md

 ## Humane

-* Are you undermining a Diving prophecy?
+* Are you undermining a Divine prophecy?
 * Are you achieving, furthering, or clarifying your own private meaning and purpose?
 * Are you deepening a personal relationship (according to them)?